aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/paragraph/is_format_revision/_index.md

 ﻿---
+title: Paragraph.is_format_revision property
+linktitle: is_format_revision property
-title: is_format_revision property
+articleTitle: is_format_revision property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns true if formatting of the object was changed in Microsoft Word while change tracking was enabled."
+description: "Paragraph.is_format_revision property.
+Returns true if formatting of the object was changed in Microsoft Word while change tracking was enabled."
 type: docs
 weight: 90
 url: /python-net/aspose.words/paragraph/is_format_revision/